Article written by Elisa - Travel Writer & Local in France

-The caves are very easy to visit from Sarlat, in Dordogne.
-To visit the caves it’s a half-hour drive north of Sarlat or you can take a tour from Sarlat to the cave and other prehistoric sites in the region.
+The caves are one of the top tourist attractions in Nouvelle-Aquitaine, and they are very easy to visit from Sarlat, in Dordogne.
+To visit the caves, it’s a half-hour drive north of Sarlat, or you can take a tour from Sarlat to the cave and other prehistoric sites in the region.

-Saint-Émilion is a pretty medieval village listed UNESCO World Heritage Site since 1999.
-It is also a great place to explore wine tourism in the Bordeaux region by joining a wine tour or wine tasting in one of its many wine states.
+Saint-Émilion is one of the prettiest medieval towns in France, listed UNESCO World Heritage Site since 1999.
+It is also a great place to explore wine tourism in the Bordeaux region by joining a wine tour with tastings in one of its many wine states.